KomodoPlatform/dPoW/doc/bible.md

 If you wish to contact specific maintainers directly, the following have made themselves available for conduct issues:

+- smk762 (smk762 at komodoplatform.com)
+- TonyL (alysakov at komodoplatform.com)
+- gcharang (gcharang at komodoplatform.com)
 - ca333 (ca333 at komodoplatform.com)
-- Steve Lee (steve at komodoplatform.com)
-- Support Team (support at komodoplatform.com)

 This Code of Conduct is adapted from https://www.contributor-covenant.org/version/1/3/0/ https://www.contributor-covenant.org